Amazing-Man (DC Comics): Will Everett III

-Will Everett III carried on his grandfather's heroic tradition, joining the Justice League at Wonder Woman's request.
-As a member, he was instrumental in defeating the Overmaster alongside the other members of the League and reformed members of the Cadre of the Immortal.
-Soon after this, Captain Atom formed a splinter group of the JLA nicknamed Extreme Justice.
-He remained with this team until its end.
+Will Everett III carries on his grandfather's heroic tradition, joining the Justice League at Wonder Woman's request.
+As a member of the Justice League, he is instrumental in defeating the Overmaster alongside the other members of the League and reformed members of the Cadre.
+Soon after this, Captain Atom forms a splinter group of the JLA nicknamed Extreme Justice.
+Will remains with the team until it disbands.

-Later, Will joined the Crimson Fox's unofficial re-grouping of Justice League Europe.
-In their single ill-fated adventure, Will was apparently killed by a supervillainess named the Mist, along with the Crimson Fox and Blue Devil.
-In Amazing-Man's case, Mist tricked him into mimicking glass and then shattered him.
-The status of his father Will Everett II is unknown, but his cousin Markus Clay is the new Amazing-Man.
+Later, Will joins the Crimson Fox's unofficial re-grouping of Justice League Europe.
+In their single ill-fated adventure, Will is killed by Mist, who tricks him into mimicking glass and shatters his body.

-During the events of JLA/Avengers, Will was briefly resurrected by the effects of Krona's tampering with reality.
-He was shown fighting the Absorbing Man, an enemy of Thor.

-Years later during 52, Will is memorialized by Martian Manhunter with a statue in Happy Harbor alongside other fallen Justice League members.

 Markus Clay

-The third Amazing-Man is a man named Markus Clay, who operates out of New Orleans, Louisiana.
+The third Amazing-Man is Markus Clay, who operates out of New Orleans, Louisiana.
 He is Will Everett's other grandson, and the cousin of Will Everett III.
-Markus is currently helping survivors of Hurricane Katrina.
 A recent recruit of the Justice Society of America, he has helped the team communicate with Gog.
-After Gog's defeat, Markus returns to New Orleans, considering forming a team of his own.
+After Gog's defeat, Markus returns to New Orleans and considers forming a team of his own.

-Despite having resigned from the JSA, Markus is seen attending Damage's funeral following his death during Blackest Night.

-The New 52
+Rocker Bonn

-A new Amazing-Man appears following the events of Flashpoint in The New 52, where among other changes, the JSA has been removed from the history of Prime Earth.
-The new Amazing-Man is revealed to be Rocker Bonn, a former Checkmate agent who was given metahuman abilities by Project Cadmus.
+A new Amazing-Man, Rocker Bonn, is introduced following the events of Flashpoint and the subsequent relaunch The New 52.
+He is a former agent of Checkmate who was given metahuman abilities by Project Cadmus.
 After going into hiding in Texas, Bonn is attacked by Kevin Kho, the new OMAC.
 Bonn is defeated by Kho and subsequently absorbed by Brother Eye, who states that he may prove useful at a later date.